 Are you trying to gain even deeper insights?
 Then you can combine sentiment analysis with topic detection to create an aspect-based sentiment analysis system that will allow you to find out what is being said and how it’s being said.

-If you want to understand why there’s a drop in sales, for example, you may prefer to run a keyword extraction analysis to learn which words are mentioned most often in open-ended responses, AKA keywords.
+If you want to understand why there’s a drop in sales, for example, you may prefer to run a keyword extraction to learn which words are mentioned most often in open-ended responses, AKA keywords.
 By doing so, you can learn that negative responses about your User Interface, for example, are mostly linked with words like intuitive, difficult or slow.

 How Can It Be Useful?